charent/ChatLM-mini-Chinese/README.en.md

 I originally planned to directly use the ready-made `tokenizer` library for training (such as `sentencepiece`), but it is easy to OOM when the dataset is large.
 In addition, the corpus in various fields of the pre-training dataset is unbalanced, which will produce many unnecessary mergers.
 Finally, use `jieba` word segmentation to segment all the pre-training corpus and count the word frequency, and only retain words and words that appear more than 1500 times.
 Refer to the `BPE model` saving format of `PreTrainedTokenizerFast` to construct `tokenzier`, and finally convert it to `PreTrainedTokenizerFast`.
 The core code is as follows.
 For detailed processing, see `utils/train_tokenizer.py`.

+**This method is not a rigorous merge method.
+It ignores word frequency information and merges words that should not be merged.
+It is a compromise method for machines smaller than 16G.
+If you want to do pre-training, it is recommended to use the code of `train_tokenizer.ipynb` to retrain.**

 ```python
 # Construct merge array